 Leben: a journal of Reformation Life, Volume 5, Issue 4, Oct-Dec 2009

 Review by Andrei Conovaloff, February 11, 2010.
+Updated April 27, 2015.
+All updates in red font.

-Click to ENLARGEIn September 2009, the religious history journal Leben asked (e-mail below) for images for an upcoming article about Molokans in Los Angeles.
-I replied (below) noting that all "Molokan" congregations in Los Angles are of the Jumper religion, provided many references about Molokans, and asked to "
+Click to ENLARGEIn September 2009, the religious history journal Leben (Fresno, California) asked (e-mail below) for images for an upcoming article about Spiritual Christian Molokans in Los Angeles.
+I replied (below) noting that all "

-By November 1, 2009, the Leben.us website showed the cover of the October-December issue, listing the article with "Jumprs" mispelled, which was corrected after I sent a complaint.
+By November 1, 2009, the Leben.us website showed the cover of the October-December issue, listing the article with "Jumprs" misspelled, which was corrected after I sent a complaint.
 The link was posted on Molokane.org and I subscribed online to read the magazine as advertised, but could not.
 Then I complained twice (by e-mail and phone message) with no response.
-In January I recieved the next issue by mail and complained again (4th complaint), and finally got the issue I wanted, right.
+In January I received the next issue by mail and complained again (4th complaint), and finally got the issue I wanted, right.
 Customer service was poor.

 "Reformation Life" refers to the history of Protestantism.
 Leben has covered Russia many times.
 In it's first year, the third issue of Leben featured

 "consequences of the religious wars that devastated Europe, and how God used those horrific events to send streams of Protestant immigrants into Russia . ..."The Great Russian Trek", "Princess Palatine Elizabeth", "Harvest of Sorrow", and in a later issue: "The Odessa Church Today", and Kurt Snow wrote a brief article about the songbook used by Germans in Russia: "Wolga Gesangbuch - The Volga Hymnal", Leben, 2005 Jul-Sep (v.1, i.3).
-This hymnal should be compared with Molokan and Jumper hymns to find any borrowed songs.
+This hymnal should be compared with Spiritual Christian Molokan and Jumper hymns to find any borrowed songs.

 From: "Kurt Snow" <production@leben.us>